-Wordiness: Editing for concision
+SVCWC WRITING GUIDE | Editing for concision

-Sometimes we use more complicated wording than we need to, which makes writing unclear-and we should always strive for clarity in writing.
 Concision (or conciseness) is the quality of brevity and focus in writing.
 Writing that is concise is economical and precise-that is, it expresses an idea or information clearly and in few words.
 Concise writing aids clarity.